Sree-26/Music-App-UI/README.md

 As a student of **Artificial Intelligence and Machine Learning**, I view this UI as more than just a frontend project.
 It serves as the visual interface layer for future **AI-driven audio systems**, such as personalized recommendation engines and real-time audio signal processing tools.

 ## 🛠️ Built With
-This interface was developed using a modern web stack to ensure performance and responsiveness:
+This interface was developed using a clean and responsive front-end stack:
-* **React.js:** For building a component-based, scalable architecture.
+* **HTML5:** Semantic structure for better accessibility and SEO.
-* **Tailwind CSS:** Utilized for rapid UI development and implementing a "Glassmorphism" aesthetic.
+* **CSS3:** Custom styling for unique UI elements and glassmorphic effects.
-* **Vercel:** Optimized for fast global deployment and CI/CD integration.
+* **Bootstrap 5:** Utilized for a mobile-first responsive grid system and pre-built UI components.
-* **Lucide React:** A clean and consistent iconography set.
+* **Vercel:** Cloud hosting for fast performance and global availability.

 ## 📂 Key Features
 * **Immersive Dashboard:** A sleek, dark-themed interface designed for maximum content visibility.
 * **Responsive Media Player:** A fully functional UI for track controls, progress tracking, and volume management.
 * **Intuitive Navigation:** Side-bar integration for quick access to Home, Discover, and Personal Collections.
-* **Dynamic Layout:** Fully optimized for different screen sizes, from mobile devices to desktop monitors.
+* **Mobile-First Design:** Fully optimized for all screen sizes using Bootstrap’s responsive utilities.

 ## 🧠 Future AI Roadmap
 To align with my goals as an **AI/ML Researcher**, I plan to integrate: